Take One Gram of Neural Features, Get Enhanced Group Robustness: Introduction

-In the computer vision literature, many identified spurious correlations are closely related to visual aspects, such as background \cite{Beery2018RecognitionIT}, texture \cite{geirhos2018imagenettrained}, image style \cite{hendrycks2021many}, physical attributes \cite{Liu_2015_17414} or camera characteristics \cite{koh2021wilds}.
-In this work, we assume that relevant environment labels can be inferred from visual feature statistics.
-We propose a two-stage approach, \textsc{GramClust}, that first assigns a group label, \ie, a class-environment pair label, by partitioning a training dataset into style-based clusters and then trains a robust classifier based on these pseudo-group labels.
+This paper addresses the problem of learning a robust classifier, which, for instance, would not confuse a cow standing in the desert with a camel although not given any annotation about grass or desert.
+In computer vision, many identified spurious correlations are closely related to visual aspects, such as background \citep{Beery2018RecognitionIT}, texture \citep{geirhos2018imagenettrained}, image style \citep{hendrycks2021many}, physic attributes \citep{Liu_2015_17414} or camera characteristics \citep{koh2021wilds}.
+In this work, we assume that relevant environment labels can be inferred from visual feature statistics, and demonstrate they lead to meaningful environments and robust classifiers for standard datasets used to evaluate robust classification.
+We propose a two-stage approach, \textsc{GramClust}, which first assigns a group label, \ie, a class-environment pair label, by partitioning a training dataset into clusters of images with similar visual statistics and then trains a robust classifier based on these pseudo-group labels.
 Our approach is summarized in \cref{fig:intro}.
-The clustering is performed on the Gram matrices of features extracted by an exogenous specifically-trained identification model.
-Instrumental to the impressive success of style transfer techniques \cite{gatystransfer2016}, Gram matrices are first and foremost second-order moments of neural activation.
-Recent work \cite{li2017demystifying} demonstrates that matching Gram matrices is actually equivalent to distribution alignment using the Maximum Mean Discrepancy distance with the sec\-ond-order polynomial kernel.
-Therefore, our method can be interpreted as grouping images into clusters of similar feature distributions that are likely candidates for environments.
-The empirical success of our method on various datasets supports that feature Gram matrices capture more complex visual attributes than just style texture.
+We use Gram matrices as visual descriptive statistics, which are second-order moments of neural activation.
+Gram matrices are well known for displaying impressive results in style transfer techniques \citep{gatystransfer2016}, but more importantly for the interpretation of our approach, \cite{li2017demystifying} demonstrate that matching Gram matrices between two groups of images is equivalent to aligning the respective distribution of each group, minimizing the Maximum Mean Discrepancy.
+Therefore, our method can be interpreted as grouping images into clusters of similar feature distributions that are sensible candidates for environments.

-Our contributions are: An \emph{easy-to-scale} method to split the training images among distinct pseudo-environments, based on feature Gram matrices; A group-robust learning method, \textsc{GramClust}, that completely alleviates the need of ground-truth group labels, even in the validation set; Performances on standard image classification datasets with spurious correlations that surpass all recent baselines addressing robustness without group annotation.
+Our main contributions are as follows: (1) We introduce an easy-to-scale method to split training images among distinct pseudo-environments, based on feature Gram matrices extracted by a specifically-trained identification model; (2) \textsc{GramClust} alleviates the need of ground-truth group labels altogether, even in the validation set, as hyperparameters are set based on validation performance computed from our pseudo-groups; (3) Extensive experiments on various image classification datasets with spurious correlations show that \textsc{GramClust} outperforms all recent baselines addressing robustness without group annotation.
+In particular, on the realistic large-scale CelebA dataset \citep{Liu_2015_17414}, we improve worst-group test accuracy by $+24.3$ points.